OpenChain-Project/Reference-Material/Official-Project-FAQ/faq.md

 https://www.openchainproject.org/get-started/conformance

-### Does an open source program need to satisfy all the requirements of the specification to be considered OpenChain Conforming?
+### Does an open source program need to satisfy all the requirements of OpenChain ISO/IEC 5230:2020 to be considered conformant?

 Yes.
-OpenChain ISO/IEC 5230:2020 the key requirements of a quality open source license compliance program.
+OpenChain ISO/IEC 5230:2020 defines the key requirements of a quality open source license compliance program.
 To make sure there are no gaps that would lead to poor quality output, a program must satisfy all the OpenChain ISO/IEC 5230:2020 requirements to be considered conforming.

-### Can software package be OpenChain ISO/IEC 5230:2020 conformant?
+### Can software packages be OpenChain ISO/IEC 5230:2020 conformant?

 No. OpenChain ISO/IEC 5230:2020 defines a quality open source license compliance program.
 The program is conformant.
 The software packages go *through* the program and therefore benefit from it.
 The question to ask suppliers is whether the software they supply was prepared under an OpenChain conforming program.